cthybtlr/hello-world/README.md

 # hello-world
-Creating a repository to learn how this works
+## This is a repository to learn how this works
+I'm a technical writer so coming at this from a docs perspective.
+Let's see how it goes...